-The ASI 2021 Forum will be held online from August 23-25 in Charlottetown, PEI, streaming from the unceded ancestral territory of the Mi’kmaq people.
+The ASI 2022 Forum will be held as a hybrid event from August 22-24 in Charlottetown, PEI, streaming from the unceded ancestral territory of the Mi’kmaq people.
 Materials in French and simultaneous interpretation will be available for many presentations.
 A Youth Leadership Program will also be offered.
 Be part of a movement that brings together people who are capable of influencing and implementing changes at the policy and community levels!
-ASI 2021 aims to increase understanding of the importance of infant, child and youth mental health for the whole of society, and foster policy actions to influence upstream investment in support of mental health.
+ASI 2022 aims to increase understanding of the importance of infant, child and youth mental health for the whole of society, and foster policy actions to influence upstream investment in support of mental health.

 Develop knowledge and skills for building resilience in ourselves, our communities, society